-Set Up ASP .NET Pipeline in 5 Simple Steps
+Set Up CI/CD ASP .NET Pipeline in 5 Simple Steps#

-To ensure a successful deployment of your files to the desired FTP location, your pipeline should:
+To ensure a successful deployment of your files to the desired server, your pipeline should:

 - Activate immediately after a commit to a specified branch (e.g., master).

-- Utilize the latest Windows machine for building the solution in 'Release' mode.
+- Utilize the latest Windows machine to build the solution in 'Release' mode.

 - Restore NuGet packages.